¸£Àû±ÆÕ¾

 3. Make decisions with accountability for the social and environmental impact of their engineering practices.

-4. Interact effectively with a diversity of individuals while viewing their own work in the broader context of our global society.
+4. Interact effectively with a broad group of individuals while viewing their own work in the broader context of our global society.

 5. Attain technical excellence by engaging in life-long learning.